david-grs/david-grs.github.io/_posts/2016-03-20-tls_performance_overhead_cost_linux.markdown

 > If you have **statically linked** code, you can use a thread local variable like another one: there is only one TLS block and its
 > entire data is known at link-time, which allows the pre-calculation of all offsets.
 > <p>&nbsp;</p>
-> If you are using **dynamic modules**, there will be a lookup each time you access the thread local variable, better keep a reference
+> If you are using **dynamic modules**, there will be a lookup each time you access the thread local variable, but
-> to it if you want to access it a lot.
+> you have some options in order to avoid it in speed critical code.

 #&micro;-benchmarking the access of TLS data